-Visual classification is carried out by (subjective) visual inspection of the MSGs, and assigns one of three levels to each program: low, medium and high.

-Clusterization metrics are rigorously defined measures that are designed to express clusterization in easily quantifiable numerical form (values from [0, 1]).
+- Visual classification is carried out by (subjective) visual inspection of the MSGs, and assigns one of three levels to each program: low, medium and high. - Clusterization metrics are rigorously defined measures that are designed to express clusterization in easily quantifiable numerical form (values from [0, 1]).

-For the moderate size programs, the fourth column (Visual class) of Table I shows the results of the visual classification we performed by inspecting the MSGs of the programs.
-As an illustration, Figure 1 shows MSGs of programs that are typical for each category.
-A cluster reveals itself as a wide plateau consisting of a number of equal-sized dependence sets.
-Typically, in a low class we cannot identify any plateaus, while for the high class there are one or two big ones, the rest being medium.1 Visual classification reveals the following:
+For the moderate size programs, the fourth column (Visual class) of Table 1 shows the results of the visual classification we performed by inspecting the MSGs of the programs.
+Overall, we found 5 programs to be low, 11 medium, and 13 highly clusterized.
+Figures 2-6 show the actual MSGs organized into the three levels of clusterization, which were used to perform the classification.
+For each program, we provide MSGs computed for both forward and backward dependence-based clusters (denoted by -succ and -pred, respectively).
+The differences between the two directions will be discussed shortly.

+A cluster reveals itself as a wide plateau consisting of a number of equalsized dependence sets.
+Typically, in a low class we cannot identify any plateaus, while for the high class there are one or two big ones, the rest being medium.
+In this graphs, we chose to display only the sizes of the dependence sets and this way the same-size but different sets cannot be distinguished.
+As mentioned, same dependence set size may incidentally correspond to different sets, however this is very unlikely except for the smallest sets, so this will not distort our visualization.

+Let us consider as examples three typical programs from each category.
+Visual classification reveals the following:

-- The first program (epwic) does not show any plateaus, the landscape ascends in small increases. - The second one (findutils) contains some moderately wide plateaus.
-They are not significant individually, but altogether cover much of the width of the landscape. - For the last program (gnubg) we can see a single plateau occupying nearly the whole width of the landscape.
+- Program epwic (Figure 2) does not show any plateaus, the landscape ascends in small increases. - findutils (Figure 4) contains some moderately wide plateaus.
+They are not significant individually, but altogether cover much of the width of the landscape. - For the program gnubg (Figure 6) we can see a single plateau occupying nearly the whole width of the landscape.